Air is an extremely fast R code formatter. This function sets up a project to use Air. Specifically, it:

 Installation

-Note that this setup does not install an Air binary, so there is an additional manual step you must take before using Air for the first time:
+Note that this setup does not install an Air binary, so there may be an additional manual step you must take before using Air for the first time:

 For RStudio, follow the installation guide.